dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 - ***TokanSaleProposal***

-Contract is responsible for saling **DAO** pool tokens with customized logic (tiers, user whitelist, exchange tokens whitelist and exhange rate, token supply for each tier, vesting logic, etc).
+Contract is responsible for selling **DAO** pool tokens with customized logic (tiers, user whitelist, exchange tokens whitelist and exchange rate, token supply for each tier, vesting logic, etc).

 - ***DistributionProposal***